ivanscorral/Stadiums-iOS/README.md

 ## Contributing

+Thank you for your interest in contributing to Stadiums-iOS.
+However, this is a private project for an interview, and contributions are not accepted at this time.
+Any contributions made will be rejected.

-This is a private project for an interview, and contributing is not allowed.
-However, you are free to fork the repository and make your changes, following the terms of the GNU GPLv3 license.
+You are free to fork the repository and make your changes, following the terms of the GNU GPLv3 license.

 ## License